georstat/react-native-image-cache/README.md

 CacheManager.config = {
   // ...
   getCustomCacheKey: (source: string) => {
-    // Remove params from the URL for chacing images (useful for caching images from Amazons S3 bucket and etc) let newCacheKey = source;
+    // Remove params from the URL for caching images (useful for caching images from Amazons S3 bucket and etc) let newCacheKey = source;
     if (source.includes('?')) {
       newCacheKey = source.substring(0, source.lastIndexOf('?'));